-Annette Neff, M.S., Clinical Instructor
+Annette Neff, M.S., CCC-SLP, Clinical Assistant Professor

 This Clinic is designed for individuals with communication and cognitive-communication problems resulting from neurological impairment with a primary focus on people with aphasia.
 Aphasia is an acquired language impairment that affects speaking, understanding, reading and writing.
 Services include diagnostics and individualized treatment in a one-on-one setting as well as a group setting.
 Services may also be provided through Telepractice.

 • Provide comprehensive therapy for people with neurological cognitive and communication disorders

 • Develop and implement treatment goals that promote functional effective communication